* * * * * * * * * * * * * * * * * * * * * *

 With my wife Marion and infant son John, we moved to British Columbia in 1970, settling at our present site in 1972.
 For decades we lived off the land and out of the woods, with modest income principally from Marion's part-time work as dialysis nurse in nearby communities, augmented by my sometimes contributions from work as campground attendant, cable ferryboat operator, technical writer on contract, and creative writing.
 Now we are retired, I suppose.
 We live for the most part as others: out of the grocery store.

 At about age 50, I fell into old ways, studying physics intensely in leisure time.
-If there is something in my life worthy of the interest of mortals, I suggest it resides in my ideas, in my book, an expression of my own personal opinions, and at my Web site, a continuing collection of careful mathematical demonstrations.
+If there is something in my life worthy of the interest of mortals, I suggest it resides in my ideas, in my book, an expression of my own personal opinions, and at what was initially a Website but is now published online more formally, thanks to Penn State Univ.
+It's a collection of careful mathematical demonstrations concerned with gravity.

 2 August 2018